ThiagoPanini/terraglue/docs/mkdocs/demos/production-mode.md

 ## Collecting Terraform Data Sources

 Once we structured the Terraform project, let's start by collecting some [Terraform data sources](https://developer.hashicorp.com/terraform/language/data-sources) that will be used along the project.
-To get and use Terraform data sources can improve the development of a Terraform project in a lot of aspects.
+Terraform data sources can improve the development of a Terraform project in a lot of aspects.
 In the end, this is not a required step, but it can be considered as a good practice according to which resources will be declared and which configurations will be applied.

 So, let's take our `main.tf` file and get the three Terraform data sources stated balow: